-Risk Factor Score (1 - 4) A. Size of block valued (percent of total actuarial liability): 3 1.
-0 - 2 percent () 2.
-3 - 5 percent 3.
-6 - 10 percent 4.
-Greater than 10 percent B. Strategic importance of block valued: 3 1.
-Closed to new business, run-off med 2.
-Minimal new business, infraquent re-pcicing Moderate new business or lew product line, or occasion re-pricing or product red sign onal 4.
-Significant new business or major product line, frequer pricing or product redesign nt re- C. Complexity of model: 2 Simple traditional-type product, few input files, single valuation method, single scenario, infrequent assumpt updates ion More than one product line or valuation method, more frequent assumption updates e More complex products with more product features (e universal life), or many valuation methods, scenario-ba assumptions 4.
-Stochastic-type valuation with several scenarios and assumptions, complex products (e.g., segregated funds s)
+Risk Score (1-4) A. S Size of block valued (percent of total actuarial liability): 3 1.
+0-2 percent 2.
+3-5 percent 3.
+6-10 percent 4.
+Greater than 10 percent B. S Strategic importance of block valued: 3 1.
+Closed to new business, run-off mode.
+2. Minimal new business, infrequent re-pricing.
+3. Moderate new business or new product line, or occasional re-pricing or product redesign.
+4. Significant new business or major product line, frequent re- pricing or product redesign. С. С 2 1.
+Simple traditional-type product, few input files, single valuation method, single scenario, infrequent assumption updates.
+2. More than one product line or valuation method, more frequent assumption updates.
+3. More complex products with more product features (e.g., universal life), or many valuation methods, scenario-based assumptions.
+4. Stochastic-type valuation with several scenarios and assumptions, complex products (e.g., segregated funds).

-D. Expertise of model users and/or key person risk 2 High level of understanding by model users-understand how the model works, products being valued, expected results.
-More than two persons capable of running, updating and analyzing model results.
+D. Expertise of model users and/or key person risk: 2 High level of understanding by model users-understand how the model works, products being valued, expected results.
+More than two persons capable of running, updating, and analyzing model results.
 Good understanding of model and products by model user(s) and/or more than two persons capable of maintaining and explaining model results.
 Some understanding of model and products by model user(s) and/or at least two persons can maintain/explain model.
 Limited understanding of model and products by model user(s) and/or only one person capable of running, updating, and analyzing results.
-E. Level of Documentation and Review 3 Model fully validated and documented (assumptions, process, limitations, etc.), and documentation updated as needed with appropriate peer review and sign offs 2.
-Good documentation and frequent ser review 3.
-Partial documentation and occasional peer review of model 4.
-No documentation, model not peer reviewed Total Score out of 20: 13
+E. Level of documentation and review: 3 Model fully validated and documented (assumptions, process, limitations, etc.), and documentation updated as needed with appropriate peer review and sign-offs.
+2. Good documentation and frequent peer review.
+Partial documentation and occasional peer review of model.
+4. No documentation, model not peer reviewed.
+Total Score out of 20: 13

-Assessment of Scor
+Assessment of Score:

-- 1-5 Minimal model risk-keep current practice, little or no changes needed - 6-10 Lower model risk-reduce risk factors if possible, focusing on sections D and E - 11-15 Moderate model risk-reduce risk factors if possible, focusing on sections D and E, by having more frequent reviews of models, updating documentation and training additional staff if appropriate - 16-20 High risk model-high focus, immediate improvements or frequent model validation needed
+- 1-5 Minimal model risk-keep current practice, little or no changes needed - 6-10 Lower model risk-reduce risk factors if possible, focusing on sections D and E - 11-15 Moderate model risk-reduce risk factors if possible, focusing on sections D and E, by having more frequent reviews of models, updating documentation and training additional staff if appropriate - 16-20 High model risk-high focus, immediate improvements or frequent model validation needed

-A Two-dimensional Approach
+A Two-Dimensional Approach

-A model is assessed separately for severity and likelihood of failure, and the risk rating is determined by balancing the two aspects.
+A model is assessed separately for severity and likelihood of failure, and the risk-rating is determined by balancing the two aspects.

 Risk-Rating for a Model

 Severity

 Negligible Low Medium High

-Po Low Very Low Very Low Low Medium
+Likelihood Low Very Low Very Low Low Medium

-Likelihood Medium Very Low Low Medium High
+Medium Very Low Low Medium High

-Ë High Low Medium High Extreme
+High Low Medium High Extreme

-The following is an example of a worksheet to determine severity and likelihood.
+The following is an example of a worksheet to determine severity and likelihood: